on debugging trans identity

 Sometimes working backwards is the only way through.
 Often, in mazes, starting from the finish is best.

-There’s a tool—one of the first you learn in JavaScript—called console.log()
+There’s a tool—one of the first you learn in JavaScript—called console.log().

-displays for you anything you place between the parentheses.
+console.log() displays for you anything you place between the parentheses.

 console.log("Help me.
 I can't get out.")